 At home, store wakame in a cool, dry place away from moisture and humidity.
 Keep wakame flakes and powder in sealed containers.

 Fresh and rehydrated wakame seaweeds are edible raw.
-To rehydrate, soak dry wakame flakes in hot water for 10-15 minutes till it softens, remove and again dip in cold water.
+To rehydrate, soak dry wakame flakes in hot water for 10-15 minutes till it soften, remove, and again dip in cold water.
 Squeeze to remove excess salt content.
 Slice as you desire it in recipes.
 It is often cooked ( for a few minutes).

 It is used in soup, salad, and marinades.
-It works well with rice, pasta dishes, vegetable, tofu, meat, poultry, fish, and seafood.
+It works well with rice, pasta dishes, vegetables, tofu, meat, poultry, fish, and seafood.

 Here are some serving ideas: